 Most devices in stores will not offer specifications better than UL’s 400 volt clamp rating.
 This means spikes will rise to 400 volt levels before they are contained.
 If this is from the bottom of the sine wave, the uncontained spike may actually rise to nearly 570 volts!
 Your equipment will be damaged every time the photocopier fires off a copy; or transients jolt from air conditioners and other motors.
-Midwest Electric’s surge protection devices are rated at 210 volts clamping - the best!
+Look for surge protection devices rated at 210 – 330 volts clamping – the best!

 Sine Wave Tracking

-Some devices in stores do not have sine wave tracking - ours do.
+Some devices in stores do not have sine wave tracking.
 It’s a high-tech capability that clamps spikes tightly against the sine wave.
 This prevents spikes from rising too high.

 Most hardware store devices have no warranty or only a one-year warranty.
-Our devices carry up to $50,000 in warranty protection.
+Look for warranties up to $50,000 in warranty protection.

 This is a measure of how much damaging energy the suppressors can handle.
 The higher rating the better.
 Many don’t mention this, or they range from the 50 to 200 joule level.
 These low ratings mean that their devices are not made to handle serious power disturbances like lightning.
-Ours handle up to 1,140 joules.
+Look for devices to handle up to 1,140 joules.

-A similar energy absorbing rating is called “peak current,” measured in amps, the force behind the voltage (more accurate than joule ratings).
+A similar energy absorbing rating is called “peak current,” measured in amps (more accurate than joule ratings).

 Telephone & Cable Line Protection

 If you are attached by a modem to the outside world, on the Internet for example, you need this feature.
 Telephone lines are antenna systems that direct powerful surges right into the heart of your computer.
 The same goes for cable/coax lines.